 Curtis Bunn

-Curtis Bunn Groundbreaking author who narrated stories that left an enduring impact on Norfolk State University.
-In 2001, Curtis transitioned from being an award-winning sports journalist in Washington, D.C., New York, and Atlanta to a novelist.
-Since then, he has been writing in-depth, funny, perceptive, and intelligent stories that have won over readers and book clubs across the country.
+Curtis Bunn is a groundbreaking author whose storytelling has left a lasting impact on Norfolk State University and beyond.
+In 2001, he moved from his award‑winning career as a sports journalist in Washington, D.C., New York, and Atlanta to become a full‑time novelist.
+Since then, Bunn has crafted in‑depth, witty, perceptive and intelligent stories that have captivated readers and book clubs across the country.